gameqa/api-is/src/services/DynamicEmailTemplates/readme.md

 export const MY_NEW_TEMPLATE_2 = "d-000000000000000000000000000000002";
 ```

-The constants name can be anything, but its best to keep it similar to the template name in sendgrid
+The constants name can be anything, but its best to keep it similar to the template name in SendGrid

 ## Use case

-Here is a realistic example, sending the string "123456" which (in this example) represents a verification code
+Here is a realistic example: we want to send the string "123456" which represents a verification code

 ```
 await new DynamicEmail.Sender({